 The preparation for First Forgiveness for Year 2 children takes place in Cheadle Catholic Infant School, with support from the parishes and of course from parents themselves, who will have meetings at their parish to help them help their children.

-SACRAMENT OF THE SICK Anyone needing the Anointing of the Sick at home should contact Father Sean.
+SACRAMENT OF THE SICK Anyone needing the Anointing of the Sick at home should contact Father Louis.
 Holy Communion at home for the housebound is also available, as often - within reason! - as desired, with the help of the parish Eucharistic Ministers.
 If you, or a member of your family, are in hospital, please ask to see the Catholic Chaplain; hospital staff are no longer able to automatically supply chaplains with lists of Catholic patients.
 There should also be lay hospital visitors from the churches, who will normally be able to arrange to bring Holy Communion.